 - Refinements of the structural modelling

-These opportunities may allow the structure to be reassessed deterministically, with the further possibility of a detailed probabilistic assessment as part of stage 2.
+These opportunities may allow the structure to be reassessed deterministically, with the further possibility of a detailed probabilistic assessment as part of stage two.

-Minimising physical works on a structure located at a critical intersection, over the main railway line in the very busy city centre, represented our key challenge.
+Minimising physical works on a structure located at a critical intersection, over the main railway line in a busy city centre, represented our key challenge.